Zach Davidson: Buffalo Bills

 On September 1, 2022, Davidson was signed to the Buffalo Bills' practice squad.
 He signed a reserve/future contract on January 23, 2023.

 On June 15, 2023, Davidson was placed on injured reserve with a knee injury.

 On August 27, 2024, Davidson was released by the Bills as part of final roster cuts and re-signed to the practice squad the following day.

 In Week 11, Davidson was elevated from the practice squad to the active roster for their game against the Kansas City Chiefs.
 He was elevated to fill in for Dalton Kincaid, who was out due to a knee injury.
 He recorded his first regular season reception in the NFL.
 In Weeks 13 and 14, Davidson was again elevated from the practice squad to the active roster for their games against the San Francisco 49ers at home and Los Angeles Rams at SoFi Stadium.
 In the latter game, he failed to log any stats while playing 16 offensive snaps and 16 snaps on special teams.

 On January 29, 2025, Davidson signed a reserve/futures contract with the Bills.
 During a preseason game against the Tampa Bay Buccaneers, he was punched by Shilo Sanders after blocking Sanders during a play.
 Sanders hit Davidson in the helmet, which resulted in Sanders being ejected from the game.
 On August 26, Davidson was released by the Bills as part of final roster cuts.

 New York Giants

 On November 11, 2025, Davidson was signed to the New York Giants' practice squad.

+In Week 17, Davidson was elevated from the practice squad to the active roster for their game against the Las Vegas Raiders.

+Louisville Kings

+On March 2, 2026, Davidson signed with the Louisville Kings of the United Football League (UFL).